Jonathan2251/lbd/_sources/elf.rst.txt

   }

-In addition to ``llvm-objdump -t -r``, the ``llvm-readobj -h`` can display the Cpu0 elf header information with above EM_CPU0 defined.
+In addition to ``llvm-objdump -t -r``, the ``llvm-readobj -h`` can display the Cpu0 elf header information with EM_CPU0 defined above.

 llvm-objdump -d